 - ½ onion, peeled and finely diced

-- ½ carrot, peeled and finely diced
+- ½ carrot, peeled and shredded or finely diced

-- 100 grams fresh button mushrooms, about 6 to 8 pieces, sliced
+- 100 grams fresh button mushrooms

-- 2 cloves garlic, peeled and minced
+- 1 clove garlic, peeled and minced

 - 1 tablespoon Worcestershire sauce